tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 datasets).

 Your Navigation pane options are endless.
 A user can:
-»»Expand and collapse the Navigation pane.
+- Expand and collapse the Navigation pane.
-»»Open and manage your favorite content with the help of the Favorites option.
+- Open and manage your favorite content with the help of the Favorites option.
-»»View and open the most recently visited section of content.
+- View and open the most recently visited section of content.